d-hoke/runcython/README.md

     $ runcython accum.pyx
     49995000

   There's no need to muck around with distutils or intermediate files.
 Using cython the typical way would require creating 5 distinct files, `accum.pyx`, `accum.c`, `accum.so`, `setup.py`, and `use.py`.
 That's a lot of moving parts to keep track of. `runcython` keeps things simple so that you can just focus on writing fast code.
-If you want to output a module for use in your other python files, you can always use `makecython instead`
+If you want to output a module for use in your other python files, you can always use `makecython` instead:

     # primes.pyx
     def primes(int kmax):